DerkNiessink/NeutroWater/docs/docs/user_guide.md

 ## 2. Example Usage

 In this section an example is given of the usual workflow with NeutroWater.
-Below a simulation, is set-up and run for specific parameters and analyzed afterwards.
+Below, a simulation is set-up and run for specific parameters and analyzed afterwards.

 First import the `diffusing_neutrons` module: